Ratio convergence rates for Euclidean first-passage percolation: Applications to the graph infinity Laplacian: Introduction

 Note that convergence rates can be proved for solutions of the graph Laplace equation by combing consistency with maximum principles, see, e.g., \cite{calder2020rates}, and spectral convergence rates for eigenfunctions are also available, see \cite{calder2022improved} and the references therein.
-Furthermore, in the consistent regime of the infinity Laplacian, rates of convergence were proved for $\scale_n\gg\delta_n^\frac{1}{2}$ and a very restrictive setting in \cite{smart2010infinity} and, recently, for general unstructured grids but very large length scales $\scale_n\sim\delta^\frac{1}{4}$ in \cite{li2022convergent}.
+Furthermore, in the consistent regime of the infinity Laplacian, rates of convergence were proved for $\scale_n\gg\delta_n^\frac{1}{2}$ and a very restrictive setting in \cite{smart2010infinity} and, recently, for general unstructured grids but very large length scales $\scale_n\sim\delta_n^\frac{1}{4}$ in \cite{li2022convergent}.
 In \cite{bungert2022uniform} we established convergence rates in a general setting whenever $\scale_n\gg\delta_n$.

-As our result in \cite{bungert2022uniform} shows, overcoming the lower bounds imposed by consistency is clearly possible is some cases.
+As our result in \cite{bungert2022uniform} shows, overcoming the lower bounds imposed by consistency \rev of the operator \nc is clearly possible is some cases.
 For instance, when working with variational methods like Gamma-convergence, convergence can typically be established in the regime $\scale_n\gg\delta_n$ \cite{GarcSlep16,Slep19,roith2022continuum}, however, proving convergence rates is difficult due to the asymptotic nature of Gamma-convergence.

 In our previous work \cite{bungert2022uniform} we proposed an entirely new approach based on ideas from homogenization theory.
 We defined a new homogenized length scale $\homscale_n$ that is significantly larger then the graph length scale $\scale_n$, i.e., one has $\delta_n\ll\scale_n\ll\homscale_n$.
 We showed that solutions of the graph infinity Laplace equation